Deposit Money

 Minimum balance requirementYesNo

-What is the difference between a CD and a high-yield savings account?
+What is the difference between a certificate of deposit and a high-yield savings account?

 A certificate of deposit is a saving product that offers a significantly higher interest rate than you would get in a traditional savings account.
 The interest rate is fixed for a set period of time, called the CDs “term.”
 If you remove the money from the CD before the term has completed, you receive a penalty which often wipes out any interest earned to that point.
 A high-yield savings account also offers a higher interest rate than you would get from a traditional savings account, but the interest rate floats based on other factors, like the federal fund rate.
 Also, a high-yield savings account allows you much more flexibility in accessing your money over time.